dbunibas/galois/README.md

 ### Requirements
-Beyond Single Facts is part of Galois.
-Galois is written in Java, and require a working JDK (>=21).
+ Beyond Single Facts is written in Java, and require a working JDK (>=21).

 In addition, the following tools/subscriptions are needed:
 - **PostgreSQL** - required for all projects